mlhaufe/brevity/README.md

 # Brevity

-Brevity is a library that enables Feature Oriented Programming (FOP) and solves the expression problem in a manner that makes data and operation declarations trivial to define and compose.
+Brevity is a library that enables [Feature-Oriented Programming (FOP)](https://en.wikipedia.org/wiki/Feature-oriented_programming) and solves the expression problem in a manner that makes data and operation declarations trivial to define and compose.

 ## Installation